PDXChinese/pdxchinese.github.io/_pages/volunteering.md

 >✅ Serve — reflects action and contribution to the community
 ✅ Care — highlights compassion and empathy
 ✅ Inspire — emphasizes leadership and positive influence
-Together, This is the essence of volunteering: taking action, uplifting others, and motivating change.
+Together, this is the essence of volunteering: taking action, uplifting others, and inspiring change.
+These three words will be engraved on the medals that volunteers receive, honoring their contributions and celebrating the impact they make within their own community.

 {% include feature_row id="feature_row1"%}